BritishWerewolf/blogs-md-easy/README.md

 Finally, the `£content` variable is automatically generated based on the entire body of the Markdown file.

-#### Directives
+#### Filters
-It's possible to mutate the placeholders during rendering by providing directives.
+It's possible to mutate the placeholders during rendering by providing filters.
-A directive is just a way of applying a pre-defined function to any placeholder variable.
+A filter is just a way of applying a pre-defined function to any placeholder variable.

-Let's use our previous template, and apply a simple directive to the `£title` variable.
+Let's use our previous template, and apply a simple filter to the `£title` variable.
 ```html
 <!DOCTYPE html>
 <html lang="en">